 Apply as a tourist

 You can visit the counting station at Besh Barmag as a birdwatching tourist at any time you want.
 This is for free and you are very welcome!
-If you need food and lodging during your stay, you can join our accommodation and full board in the apartment hotel in nearby Zarat for 35$/night.
+If you want to stay close to the count you can stay at the same guest house with full board for a higher rate per person per day.
 As you are not directly part of the counting team you have to organise the transfer between accommodation and counting station on your own (5$ taxi costs for one-way or 1 hour walk or rental car).

 Interested?
 Of course you are!